rewonc/rewonc.github.io-deprecated/_posts/2014-11-03-A-thousand-nails-and-three-threads.markdown

 That was my assignment for last week.
 Create a script to analyze an image and output instructions for recreating it in real life with nails and thread a la Yamashita.
 And also, why not do it in color while we're at it?

-This seemed like a project that would turn out to be much harder than I originally anticipated, but I decided to do it anyway.
-This post details the first algorithm I came up with.
-Adjustments to that algorithm and the physical construction of the piece come later.

 ##Tools

 With HTML5 Canvas's  [getImageData]( https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D#getImageData ) and [putImageData](https://developer.mozilla.org/en-US/docs/Web/API/CanvasRenderingContext2D#putImageData ), we have all the tools we need with plain old Javascript.